izzkhairable/python-hello-world/README.md

 ## Contributing

-Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.

-Please make sure to update tests as appropriate.
+If you'd like to contribute, please fork the repository or open an issue and use a feature branch.